We want better care for people with pulmonary fibrosis, who are at high risk of being worse off than before Covid-19.

 - There aren’t enough specialist ILD nurses.
 People affected by pulmonary fibrosis tell us they love their specialist nurses.
 ILD teams tell us their business cases to increase nurse hours are repeatedly turned down.
 This must be reversed.

-	Our five point plan can help
+Our four point plan can help

 - GPs need to better spot the signs and symptoms of pulmonary fibrosis and know there is greater access to anti-fibrotic treatments.

 - A united voice.
 More than anything, pulmonary fibrosis requires people affected by pulmonary fibrosis, clinicians and professionals in the sector to have a shared vision of care and the ability to respond with one voice when things need changing.

 - Share best practice.
 There are many examples of innovation within respiratory healthcare services, ensuring people with pulmonary fibrosis get the timely access to care the treatment they need.
 We want increased opportunities for healthcare professionals and people affected by pulmonary fibrosis to come together more often, share best practise and support each other to put changes in place.

 - Co-design a healthcare journey that is timebound, transparent and holistic.
 People affected by pulmonary fibrosis and their healthcare professionals want a shared standard of care reducing variation and giving everyone timely access to the very best of care.

 As a person living with pulmonary fibrosis, I love my ILD team.
 But I want them to be well supported in their roles.
 I want a service that is comparable to cancer care: time bound, transparent and tailored.

 You mention cancer and the world is supportive.
 You mention pulmonary fibrosis and the world knows nothing.

 I’m devastated to even say this, but sometimes a patient dies before I even get to see them.